Syaw0/blog/_posts/2022-01-07-invariant-style-assertion-functions-in-typescript.markdown

 }
 ```

-If we are to do it in variant style
+If we are to do it in variant style, it'll be like this.

 ```ts
 function handleInput(input: string | null) {